Freakwill/ell/README.md

 ### Experiments

 There are some experiements in `examples/` most of whom are related to wavelets.
 Our ambition is to replace [pywavlets](http://pywavelets.readthedocs.io/en/latest/)

+`pyramid.py` is recommanded to run to have a look at pyramid algorithm which is one of the goals to developing Ell.

 ## TO-DO